MystenLabs/apps/kiosk/docs/creating_a_rule_guide.md

 ## Architecture

 By default, a single TransferPolicy does not enforce anything - if a buyer attempts to confirm their TransferRequest, it will go through.
 However, the system allows setting so-called "Rules".
 Their logic is simple: someone can publish a new rule module, for example "fixed fee", and let it be "added" or "set" for the TransferPolicy.
-Once the Rule is added, TransferRequest needs to collect a TransferReceipt marking that the requiement specified in the Rule was completed.
+Once the Rule is added, TransferRequest needs to collect a TransferReceipt marking that the requirement specified in the Rule was completed.

 \[TODO\]